quin2/2kvs/readme.md

 * make tombstoning faster
 * add mutex lock to map altering to make concurrent
 * (any) operation not supported for k2, but maybe I could make our hack more elegant
+* remove support for edit!
+* fix issue where deleted keys can't be added again